hci-mkim/Cypurs-License-Plate-Generator/README.md

         └── ...
 └── names.txt
 ```
-This code generates two types of passenger car and turck license plate images:
+This code generates two types of license plate images:white background lp is the one released after 2014, yellow one is before 2014.

 Type A:
 <div align="center">